2 min read

 2. Audience Understanding

 High-performing brands know who they’re speaking to.
-This means identifying your core audiences — donors, service users, volunteers, partners — and tailoring your messaging to each.
+This means identifying core audiences — donors, service users, volunteers, partners and tailoring your messaging to each.

 🦊 Trail Tips:

-• Build audience personas (e.g. empathetic donor, busy GP, health-conscious parent)
+• Build audience personas (e.g. local business sponsor, empathetic donor etc)

 • Map their pain points, motivations, and preferred channels